intfoundation/intchain-docs/docs/json-rpc/2-int.md

 #### Returns
 `DATA`, 32 Bytes - The transaction hash, or the zero hash if the transaction is not yet available.

-Use [int_getTransactionReceipt](#int_gettransactionreceipt) to get the contract address, after the transaction was mined, when you created a contract.
+Use [int_getTransactionReceipt](#int_gettransactionreceipt) to get the contract address, after the transaction was confirmed, when you created a contract.

 #### Example
 ```bash